Generic Name: Clopidogrel bisulfate

 Acute Coronary Syndrome (ACS)

 - Clopidogrel tablets are indicated to reduce the rate of myocardial infarction and stroke (MI) in patients with non-ST-segment elevation ACS [unstable angina (UA)/non-ST-elevation myocardial infarction (NSTEMI)], including patients who are to be managed medically and those who are to be managed with coronary revascularization.
-Clopidogrel tablets should be administered in conjunction with aspirin.
+Clopidogrel should be administered in conjunction with aspirin.

 - Clopidogrel tablets are indicated to reduce the rate of myocardial infarction and stroke in patients with acute ST-elevation myocardial infarction (STEMI) who are to be managed medically.
-Clopidogrel tablets should be administered in conjunction with aspirin.
+Clopidogrel bisulfate should be administered in conjunction with aspirin.

 Recent MI, Recent Stroke, or Established Peripheral Arterial Disease